menandmice/micetro_docs/guides/user-manual/dns_zones.rst

 Primary Zone
 """""""""""""
 1. Use the server filter to select the DNS server where the zone should be created.
-If xDNS profiles :ref:`xdns-profiles` have been created on the instance, the zone can be added directly to an xDNS profile in the first step of the wizard.
+If xDNS profiles have been created on the instance, the zone can be added directly to an xDNS profile in the first step of the wizard.

    .. image:: ../../images/zone-flow-filter-all.png
       :width: 65%